How it works

 participant E as goal-evaluator

-U->>CC: /goal-start "objective" --budget 3000000
+U->>CC: /goal-start "objective" or explicit goal request

 CC->>DB: create_goal (status=active)

-loop until done / paused / capped
+loop until done / blocked / paused / capped

 CC->>CC: assistant turn